adil1508/adil1508.github.io/README.md

 ## Version Changelog

+* 13 Jan, 2019
+0.10 -> 0.11
+Restarting project.
+Scrapped everything.
+New year new me and all that jazz...

 * 8 July, 2018
 0.02 -> 0.10
 Shifted sliding bar to footer(used by contact).
 Design(color palette atleast) mostly settled